-Rec ommenda tion 1.5 Complying (a)) The Company has adopted a Diversity Policy.
-A lis ted entity should: (i) The Diversity Policy provides a framework (a) diversity policy which includes ents for the board: for the Company to achieve a list of 6 measurable objectives that encompass gender equality. ' ' set measurable objectives for eving gender diversity; and (ii) The Diversity Policy provides for the monitoring and evaluation of the scope and and then currency of the Diversity Policy.
-The company is responsible for implementing, monitoring and reporting on the measurable objectives. (b) disclose t hat policy or a summary or it; and ,, , • (c) disclose period: as at the end of each reporting (b) The Diversity Policy is stated in Schedule 9 of the Corporate Governance Plan which is available on the company website. geno measurable objectives for achieving der diversity set by the board in (c) polic ordance with the entity's diversity by and its progress towards achieving on; and (i) The measurable objectives set by the Board will be included in the annual key performance indicators for the CEO, MD (ii) eithe er: and senior executives.
-In addition the Board will review progress against the objectives (A) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior in its annual performance assessment.(ii) The Company currently has no employees and utilizes external consultants and contractors as and when required.
-(B) executive" for these purposes); or the entity's "Gender Equality Indicators", as defined in the Workplace Gender Equality Act 2012.
+- (a) The Company has adopted a Diversity Policy. - (i) The Diversity Policy provides a framework for the Company to achieve a list of 6 measurable objectives that encompass gender equality. - (ii) The Diversity Policy provides for the monitoring and evaluation of the scope and currency of the Diversity Policy.
+The company is responsible for implementing, monitoring and reporting on the measurable objectives. - (b) The Diversity Policy is stated in Schedule 9 of the Corporate Governance Plan which is available on the company website. - (c) - (i) The measurable objectives set by the Board will be included in the annual key performance indicators for the CEO, MD and senior executives.
+In addition the Board will review progress against the objectives in its annual performance assessment. - (ii) The Company currently has no employees and utilizes external consultants and contractors as and when required.

 The Board will review this position on an annual basis and will implement measurable objectives as and when they deem the Company to require them.